Rodney C. exalts at the end of his freestyle rap during VersoFest's closing panel Sunday afternoon.

 Local media host, entrepreneur, and music executive June Archer will introduce Chuck D. Tickets purchased in advance of the show are $50 and available at the link above.
 If there are any seats remaining, tickets will be sold for $60 at the door.

-Copies of Chuck D's new book, STEWdio: The Naphic Grovel ARTrilogy of Chuck D, will be sold at the event, and he will be signing copies afterward.
-(To avoid long lines, we suggest you purchase your copy prior to the start of the event.)
+Pre-signed copies of Chuck D's new book, STEWdio: The Naphic Grovel ARTrilogy of Chuck D, will be sold at the event.

 Chuck D first rose to acclaim in the 1980s with a string of critically lauded and commercially successful albums that addressed weighty issues about race, rage, and inequality.
 Present day, The New York Times has named Public Enemy’s It Takes a Nation of Millions to Hold Us Back to their list of the “25 Most Significant Albums of the Last Century,” and in 2005, The Library of Congress added Fear of a Black Planet to their National Recording Registry.